 Poland payed a pivotal role in World War 2 right from its opening moments.
-On 1 September 1939 Germany launched a brutal air raid on Warsaw which devastated much of its ancient architecture, before an equally heavy-handed siege which left a quarter of the city in ruins.
+On 1 September 1939 Germany launched a brutal air raid on Warsaw which devastated much of its ancient architecture, before an equally heavy-handed siege took place which left a quarter of the city in ruins.

 That is not to say that Poles did not help the Allied war effort.
 Thousands made their way west to join the British in their ongoing struggle against Hitler, despite their empty promises to protect Poland in the event of a German invasion.